Blood Ceremony: History

 The band was created by O'Brien with guitarist Sean Kennedy, who is responsible for most of the songwriting.

 The band's self-titled debut studio album was released in 2008, followed by Living with the Ancients in 2011, both on Rise Above Records.
 The albums were reissued on Metal Blade.

 Blood Ceremony spent the latter part of 2009 touring throughout Europe with Electric Wizard.
 During the latter part of 2011 and the early part of 2012, they supported Ghost on their European and North American tours.

 They have since released two additional albums, The Eldritch Dark (2013, Metal Blade) and Lord of Misrule (2016, Rise Above).

 O'Brien received a Canadian Screen Award nomination for Best Original Song at the 7th Canadian Screen Awards for "Ghost of Love (Onakabazien Remix)", which she cowrote with Sook-Yin Lee and Adam Litovitz for Lee's film Octavio Is Dead!.
 She also performs as a member of Badge Époque Ensemble.

-Blood Ceremony's 5th full length album, The Old Ways Remain is due for release in early 2023.
+Blood Ceremony's 5th full length album, The Old Ways Remain was released in May 2023.